ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 Use one sentence per line
 -------------------------
-Consider using a technique called *one sentence per line* when composing paragraphs.
+Consider using a technique called *one sentence per line* when composing paragraphs, or use at least one line per sentence (following https://sembr.org/).
 This technique allows you to format RST and Markdown source in a natural and semantic way that is easy to review and edit.

 Lines of text that occur next to each other are rendered as a paragraph so readers do not notice the line breaks between sentences.